RINEARN/exevalator/README.md

 	double result = exevalator.Eval("1.2 + 3.4");
 	Console.WriteLine("result: " + result);

-You can run the above code by importing it from any project on Visual Studio&reg;, and you also can run it in command-lines.
+You can run the above code in any project on Visual Studio&reg;, and you also can run it in command-lines.
 The latter is more simple way, so Let's do it here.
 At first, launch "Developer Command Prompt" which is bundled in Visual Studio (Start button > Visual Studio 20** > ... ).
 Next, "cd" into the folder of this repository.
 Then compile example code and run it as follows:

 	cd csharp
-	csc Exevalator.cs Example1.cs
+	csc Example1.cs Exevalator.cs
 	Example1.exe

 The result is: